dxpr/dxpr_theme/CONTRIBUTING.md

     4. description-of-branch — Describe what's inside, for example" fix-for-jumping-controls-bug or new-icon-set-for-parameter-definition.
 6. Artifacts (min.js etc.) files are built and published automatically by CI/CD (Github Actions), so don't push these changes to the repo manually.

+### Code ownership

+@jjroelofs is the code owner in this repository and no pull requests can be merged without his review

 ### Coding Standards

 1. [Drupal coding standards](https://www.drupal.org/docs/develop/standards)